remotedesktop1377-cloud/vloghub/frontend/CHROMA_KEY_UPLOAD_README.md

 ### In Script Production Client
 The chroma key upload component is integrated into the script production workflow:

-1. **When no chapters exist**: Shows the upload component in the main area
+1. **When no SceneData exist**: Shows the upload component in the main area
-2. **When chapters exist**: Shows the upload component above the chapters section
+2. **When SceneData exist**: Shows the upload component above the SceneData section
 3. **After upload**: Hides the upload component and shows success status

 ### Component Props